Why is it so hard to stop binge eating?Discover what is really happening in your body and mind that makes it so addictive and how to fix this...

 Let me explain…

 The food we binge on is not natural stuffs.
 We don’t binge on lettuce or fresh tomatoes.
-Binge foods are foods that are heavily processed, that are both energy-rich and nutritionally poor.
+Binge foods are foods that are heavily processed, that are both energy-rich and nutritionally poor, designed to taste delicious and toxic for our bodies and minds.

-It took us some time to realise how food was impacting us and the negative impact of multinational food companies on our health.
+It took us some time to realise how food was impacting us and the negative impact it could have on our health.
 But things are getting clearer.

 It’s now obvious.
-Packaged, industrialised foods are packed with refined sugars, salt and fats (not the right type of fats).
-They do us no good at all while tasting delicious.
+Packaged, industrialised foods are packed with refined sugars, salt and fats (not the right type).
+They arm us while making us think they taste delicious.

 But why are they tasting so good?
-Why is it almost impossible to resist them while caught up in this vicious cycle?
+Why is it almost impossible to resist them when caught up in the vicious cycle of food addiction?

-(And by the way, you don’t need a full-blown eating disorder to find yourself trapped.
+By the way, you don’t need a full-blown eating disorder to find yourself trapped.
 I know many ‘normal eaters’ trapped in this situation without even questioning it, choosing what they eat with the help of TV ads.
-Most of the time, they have very poor eating habits and also probably very poor health).
+Most of the time, they have very poor eating habits and also probably very poor health.

-The thing is that tastiness and the attractiveness of the food has way less to do with micronutrient content and health properties than the amount of energy the food delivers.
+The thing is that tastiness and the attractiveness of the food has way less to do with micronutrient content and health properties than the amount of energy – sugars and fats – the food delivers.

-Now let’s consider the case of a growing child for a minute – whose brain needs between 43 and 85 % of the energy consumed at rest – or someone like a chronic dieter, non-stop controlling and restricting her food intake… You bet anything that tastes sweet and is high in energy will be irresistible!
+Now let’s consider the case of a growing child for a minute – whose brain needs between 43 and 85 % of the energy consumed at rest – or someone like a chronic dieter, non-stop controlling and restricting her food intake, not having consumed enough energy for several days, if not months or years.
+It’s easy to imagine that anything that tastes sweet and high in energy will seem irresistible for those people!

 We also know that our brain is able to change in response to experience.
-This is what we call ” brain plasticity”.
-This allows us to develop good habits and mechanisms we don’t have to overthink anymore (such as walking, driving, etc.).
+This is what we call ” brain plasticity” or neuro-plasticity.
+This allows us to develop good habits and put into place some mechanisms, so we don’t have to overthink simple actions (such as walking, driving, running, etc.).

-But on the other hand, it’s also responsible for all destructive mechanisms we may develop, such as binge eating.
+But on the other hand, neuro-plasticity is also responsible for all destructive mechanisms we may develop on the long term, such as binge eating.

-In that specific case, our brain remembers hyper-rewarding foods and will develop cravings for quick and easy gratification over nutritional needs.
+In that specific case, it’s becoming more than a habit.
+Our brain remembers hyper-rewarding foods and will develop cravings for quick and easy gratification and energy over nutritional needs.

 In fact, energy dense refined foods are drug-like substances.
 They cause the release of dopamine and other pleasure neurotransmitters in our brain such as endorphines and opiates.
 A feel good cocktail that is produced by consuming a combination of sugar, slat and fat, which can quickly become addictive.